miriukaLab/celldeath/README.md

 &nbsp;

+### Train results

 After training, a .txt file will be saved in a folder called *celldeath* (created in your home dir) with accuracy, precision and recall, as well as confusion matrix values.
-Also, a .csv file named *history*+current time will be saved with each of the the training loss and accuracy epochs values.
+Also, a .csv file named *history*+current time will be saved with each of the training loss and accuracy values per epoch.

+In addition, three plots will be saved in this directory:

+* Learning curve with training and validation sets (Loss function)

 &nbsp;
 ### A few recommendations: